How to Clean Headlights

 - Wash the headlight with plenty of clear, cool water and dry.

 - Wet one corner of the flannel cloth with the polishing compound.

 - Using firm pressure, polish the headlight in a circular pattern until it becomes smooth and clear.

 Polish the Headlight Lens

 - Allow the polish to dry, then use the clean end of the cloth to buff off any polish residue.

 - Repeat the polishing process.

-- Never clean clear plastic with wax, polish or any chemical that's not formulated for the task.
+- Never clean clear plastic with any chemical that’s not formulated for the task, including car waxes or polishes.
 And that is how to clean headlights yourself!